 - Require an urgent assessment

-Support from Adult Social Care is available to people recovering from a hospital stay who need temporary help to maintain their independence and quality of life.
+Support from Adult Social Care is available from the social work team based within the Integrated Discharge Hub for people recovering from a hospital stay who need temporary support to maintain their independence and quality of life.

 Financial assessment - paying for your care